end2endzone/end2endzone-hugo/content/blog/2016-03-30-rcreceiversignal-an-arduino-library-for-retreiving-the-rc-transmitter-value-from-an-rc-receiver-pulse.md

 ## [eRCaGuy_Timer2_Counter](http://www.electricrcaircraftguy.com/2014/02/Timer2Counter-more-precise-Arduino-micros-function.html)

 (optional)
 This library configures the arduino's timer2 to 0.5µs precision.
-It is used for a _micros()_&nbsp;function replacement and allows times calculations that are far more precise (8 times!) than the default's 4µs resolution.
+It is used for a _micros()_ function replacement and allows times calculations that are far more precise (8 times!) than the default's 4µs resolution.

 # Usage